🌟One of my faves!🌟

 The one small complaint I have is that there are some unanswered questions.
 Not a lot, and not big things, but intriguing enough that I really wanted those answers.

 The backgrounds are lovely, and the character art is nice though quite anime, so it’s up to you whether you like that or not.
 There are also CGs to unlock.
 What I really loved was how each character’s personality really comes through in their body language.
 I feel like I’ve never seen body language utilized so well in a VN before.
 I’ll admit I was a bit put off at first by the way Markus’s eyes show through his sunglasses, but it turns out his eyes actually glow.
-(Kind of unrelated, but Andrei was the hottest character in this game, and he had no business being so attractive when he wasn’t even one of the companions you could choose.)

 There’s a small bit of customization for the player character’s appearance.
 And you do get to choose between she/he/they pronouns.